 Import Geospatial Data from CSV and GeoJSON

-This section explains how to import geospatial data in CSV and GeoJSON format to an Exasol database.
+This article explains how to import geospatial data in CSV and GeoJSON format to an Exasol database.

 You can store and analyze geospatial data in an Exasol database using the GEOMETRY